 For taxes and advice on what may be deductible please speak to your tax adviser for guidance.

-Okay I submitted my application, now what?
+Okay I joined the forum, now what?

 Joining seems easy, why exactly do I need to apply?
 Why can’t I just show up and participate?